 - We fill the silicone mold with urethane and allow it to cure to make the cast part.
 We can reuse the silicone mold around 20 times before disposing of it.

-Urethane casting may sometimes be referred to as vacuum casting.
+Urethane casting may sometimes be referred to as vacuum casting or urethane molding.
 However, it is not always necessary to apply the vacuum procedure to make urethane parts.

 Read our article on how to make a silicone mold for more information about the silicone mold making process.